Ghosting (medical imaging)

-Ghosting is a visual artifact that occurs in magnetic resonance imaging(MRI) scans.
-These artifact are a consequence of environmental factors or the human body (such as blood flow, implants etc.).
-Ghosting is a multidimensional artifact that occurs in the MRI in the phase encoded direction (short axis of the image) after applying the Fourier transform.
+Ghosting is a visual artifact that occurs in magnetic resonance imaging (MRI) scans.
+This artifact can be a consequence of environmental factors or the human body (such as blood flow, implants, etc.).
+Ghosting is a multidimensional artifact that occurs in the MRI in the phase-encoded direction (short axis of the image) after applying the Fourier transform.

-When the phase of the magnetic resonance signal is being encoded into the 2-D or 3-D Fourier image, a mild deviation from the actual phase and amplitude may occur.
-This incompatibility of parameters is the cause of ghosting.
-The reasons for ghosting could be physical factors such as temperature or humidity of the environment and movement caused by the patient or in the patient’s body.
+When the phase of the magnetic resonance signal is being encoded into the 2D or 3D Fourier image, a mild deviation from the actual phase and amplitude may occur.
+This incompatibility of parameters causes ghosting.
+The reasons this occurs are often physical factors, such as temperature or humidity of the environment, or movement caused by the patient or in the patient’s body.

 There are two types of movement that could result in ghosting: